 This is a small neighborhood in both area and residential capacity, as most of the Tiffany neighborhood is comprised of the St. Louis University Medical Center including Cardinal Glennon Children's Hospital and SLU hospital.
 The north end of Tiffany is largely industrial, and is the site of the former Pevely Dairy.

 The neighborhood takes it's name from the Tiffany streetcar line which started operation in 1890 with the opening of the Grand viaduct.
 The Tiffany streetcar line transformed the neighborhood into a middle-class commuters suburb.
-The area was originally platted out by the French in 1769; back then Grand was for beyond the edge of the settlement of St. Louis.
+The area was originally platted out by the French in 1769; back then Grand was far beyond the edge of the settlement of St. Louis.
 By the 1860's much of this area had become property of Mrs. Mary McRee, who ended up selling most of the land to a developer in 1888.
 A portion of the area was subdivided into McRee City in 1869 and was developed by Mary McRee to take advantage of the horse carriage lines that were arriving in the area.
 Wow, this city has an amazing history.
+My source.

 Mary Urquhart McKee is another distinguished woman in St. Louis' long history.
 She married Samuel McRee when she was 14 years old, she moved to New Orleans when her husband was serving the Army in the Mexican-American War.
 They moved back to St. Louis where they owned their land.
 Samuel eventually died of cholera and Mary donated her land to the City of St. Louis in 1869.
-Here's a
+Here's a picture of her wedding dress from 1823.

 So now that you have an idea of the history of the part of the city, let's take a look at who is living there now (as per 2000 data):